-Teacup cats are one of the world’s smallest specially-bred cats and are considered rare.
+The Teacup Cat breed is one of the world’s smallest specially-bred cats and is considered rare.
 Teacup cats are simply smaller versions of a regular-sized cat with proportional body size.
 These tiny cats command a very large price (anywhere from $1,000 to $2,000).

 Teacup cats are adorable yet nothing short of looking like designer pets.
 As is often the case with rare breeds of domesticated felines, the ownership of such cats entails constant care and attention.